Raagh/angular-karma_test-explorer/README.md

 This project is in early stages of development.
 If you find a bug or think that a feature is missing and is not in the backlog please report it.
 If you wanna help out please read the [Contribution guidelines for this project](CONTRIBUTING.md) file.

+### VERSION/UPDATE PROBLEM ###
+If you were using 1.0.3 version I made some mistakes in the publishing process and I had to republish the extension.
+If you re on this version and not getting updates please uninstall the extension and install it again to the latest preview release version (0.X.X)